• Skip to main content

 veteransmem

-Today, we honor the life and sacrifice of U.S. Army Specialist 4 Carlos Dyral Vibbert, a brave Soldier who gave his life in service to our country on this day in 1968 during the Vietnam War.
-He was just 22 years old.
+Today, we honor the life and sacrifice of Warrant Officer Eddie Wayne Brown, a brave U.S. Army Soldier who gave his life in service to our country on this day in 1968 during the Vietnam War.
+He was just 20 years old.

-At the time of his death, SP4 Vibbert was deployed in the Hau Nghia Province of South Vietnam.
+At the time of his death, WO Brown was deployed in the Hau Nghia Province of South Vietnam.
 His body was recovered, and his memory has been preserved with honor ever since.

-Beginning his tour in Vietnam on March 4, 1968, SP4 Vibbert’s service exemplified the courage and devotion of a Soldier who upheld the values of honor, courage, and commitment to the very end.
+Beginning his tour in Vietnam on Aug.
+31, 1968, WO Brown’s service exemplified the courage and devotion of a Soldier who upheld the values of honor, courage, and commitment to the very end.

-SP4 Vibbert’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel W45, Line 64, and here at the Kentucky Vietnam Veterans Memorial.
+WO Brown’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel W39, Line 74, and here at the Kentucky Vietnam Veterans Memorial.

-To learn more about SP4 Vibbert and his service to our country, click here.
+To learn more about WO Brown and his service to our country, click here.
 To leave a tribute to him on the Wall of Faces, click here.

-If you have any additional information, photos, or videos related to SP4 Vibbert or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.
+If you have any additional information, photos, or videos related to WO Brown or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.

 Filed Under: News